ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 3. The minimum target standard for both C and C++ is **C/C++ 11**.
 However, if newer versions such as 14 or 17 are available for the toolchain in use, they are preferred.

 #### Braces
 1. Left braces should appear on the same line as the statement they are connected with.
-Right braces should always be on the line after the line of code in the block if the block is more than one line.
+Right braces should always be on a new line after their associated block of code.

-    Should the block be only one line long for a *conditional*, the entire statement including the right brace should be placed on the same line
     ``` c title="Example"
-    if (condition) {code block;}
+    if (condition) {
+        code block;
+    }

     else {
+        code block line 2;
         code block line 1;
-        code block line 2;
         code block line 3;
     }
     ```